 Some of the Gerland family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Gerland family to the New World and Oceana
+Migration of the Gerland family

 The freedom of the North American colonies was enticing, and many Scots left to make the great crossing.
 It was a long and hard journey, but its reward was a place where there was more land than people and tolerance was far easier to come by.
 Many of these people came together to fight for a new nation in the American War of Independence, while others remained loyal to the old order as United Empire Loyalists.
 The ancestors of Scots in North America have recovered much of this heritage in the 20th century through Clan societies and other such organizations.
 A search of immigration and passenger lists revealed many important and early immigrants to North America bearing the name of Gerland: Daniel and Elizabeth Garland who settled in Barbados in 1654; Hugh Garland settled in Virginia in 1634; Peter Garland settled in Virginia in 1650; Robert Garland settled in Virginia in 1655.